jenkinsci/slack-plugin/README.md

 For more information about slack messages see [Slack Messages Api](https://api.slack.com/docs/messages), [Slack attachments Api](https://api.slack.com/docs/message-attachments) and [Block kit](https://api.slack.com/block-kit)

-Note the attachments API is classified as legacy, with blocks as the replacement.
+Note: the attachments API is classified as legacy, with blocks as the replacement (but blocks are only supported when using a bot user through a custom slack app).

 #### File upload